Continuing Education Activity

 The most serious complication in athletes with cardiac illness is sudden cardiac death.
 Syncope, presyncope, and dizziness are frequently experienced, particularly during exertion.
 Dyspnea and chest pain are common complaints.

 Consultation with a cardiologist with specialized knowledge in managing athletes is the recommendation when high-risk pathology is suspected.

 Enhancing Healthcare Team Outcomes

-Evaluation of an athlete at risk for sudden death should be performed with an interprofessional team that includes the primary care provider, nurse practitioner, cardiologist, pediatrician, and an internist.
-Patients should receive education about their diagnosis, its prognosis and how it is affected by physical exertion.
+Evaluation of an athlete at risk for sudden death should be performed with an interprofessional team that includes the primary care provider, nurse practitioner, cardiologist, pediatrician, and internist.
+Patients should receive education about their diagnosis, their prognosis, and how it is affected by physical exertion.
 Certain conditions require the patient to avoid any and all physical exertion until the establishment of a treatment regime.
 Patients should also avoid other potentially dangerous triggers.
-It is critical to provide all of the relevant information to the patient so that the healthcare provider and patient can engage in shared decision making about whether or not to continue the chosen sport.
+It is critical to provide all of the relevant information to the patient so that the healthcare provider and patient can engage in shared decision-making about whether or not to continue the chosen sport.